learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

 ## Discern Between Text That Is Designated As _markup_ Versus _content_

-Launch LearnIDE (use the open IDE button) and create a new file called `my_list`.txt.
+Launch the Learn IDE (use the Open IDE button) and create a new file called `my_list.txt`.
 Your file extension suggests that the content will be (plain-) text.

-Think of a collection of things united by theme: Pok&eacute;mon, Old-school MC's, Prime Ministers of New Zealand, Magical Beasts and Where to Find Them, etc.
+Think of a collection of things united by theme: Pok&eacute;mon, Old-school MC's, Prime Ministers of New Zealand, Magical Beasts and Where to Find Them, etc...

 Now write in a few entries in your file.
 Here's one from us (highly-influenced by English post-punk music).